adobe/helix-home/CONTRIBUTING.md

 1. Start with [whitepaper.md](whitepaper.md) to understand why we build Project Helix
 2. Then read [manifesto.md](manifesto.md) to learn about the unique way the team works
 3. Get an overview of the architecture from [prototypes/README.md](prototypes/README.md)
+4. Also check out [SERVICES.md](SERVICES.md) for a list of external services we are using

 ## Where to contribute in Project Helix